rpedroni/NumberMunchers/specs/specs.md

   <!-- - Future Versions:
     - Starts game with X lives
     - Can eat numbers when prompted to -->
++ Player
+  1. Selects moves for hero (move directions and "eat")
 + Numbers
   1. Used to fill up cells.
 For now, just randomly generated with no purpose besides filling up cells
   <!-- - Number of correct options in range [X, Y] -->